-Uttapam are savory pancakes with crispy golden edges and pillowy soft center topped with veggies.
-Traditionally served as breakfast in India, wholesome Uttapam also make for a quick and satiating meal.
+Uttapam is savory pancakes with crispy golden edges and a pillowy soft center topped with veggies.
+Traditionally served as breakfast in India, wholesome Uttapam also makes for a quick and satiating meal.

-Native to the Southern region of India, gluten free Uttapam are made using 2 main ingredients (rice and black gram lentils).
-A perfect meal with plant based proteins, Uttapam are healthy, delicious, gluten free and can be easily made vegan.
-I often make a big batch of homemade Idli batter and then use it over the week to make Uttapam for either breakfast, lunch, dinner or as a snack.
+Native to the Southern region of India, gluten-free Uttapam is made using 2 main ingredients (rice and black gram lentils).
+A perfect meal with plant-based proteins, Uttapam is healthy, delicious, gluten-free, and can be easily made vegan.
+I often make a big batch of homemade Idli batter and then use it over the week to make Uttapam for either breakfast, lunch, dinner, or as a snack.

-A great make ahead meal, Uttapams freeze well too, making them a quick and healthy meal or a tasty mid day snack.
-Topped with veggies of your choice, and paired with a chutney, Uttappa is a great way to get your kids to have a filling, balanced diet of proteins, vitamins and carbs.
+A great make-ahead meal, Uttapams freeze well too, making them a quick and healthy meal or a tasty mid-day snack.
+Topped with veggies of your choice, and paired with a chutney, Uthappa or Uttapa is a great way to get your kids to have a filling, balanced diet of proteins, vitamins, and carbs.

-Uttapam or Indian pizza as my kids call it, can be made using just the plain batter without any toppings.
+Uttapam or Indian pizza as my kids call it can be made using just plain batter without any toppings.
 These are called the Plain Uttapams.
-However, everyone in my home simply love the Masala Uttapams topped with diced vegetables.
+However, everyone in my home simply loves the Masala Uttapams topped with diced vegetables.
 Here are a few ideas to vary your uttapam recipe:

-- Masala Uttapam - topping of mixed vegetables such as onions, tomatoes, green bell peppers, green chillies, cilantro
+- Masala Uttapam - topping of mixed vegetables such as onions, tomatoes, green bell peppers, green chilies, cilantro

-- Onion Uttapam - topped with just finely chopped onions, chillies and cilantro
+- Onion Uttapam - topped with just finely chopped onions, chilies, and cilantro

-- Tomato Uttapam - topped with circles of thinly sliced tomato, chillies and cilantro
+- Tomato Uttapam - topped with circles of thinly sliced tomato, chilies, and cilantro

 - Cheese Uttapam - topped with veggies of your choice and a sprinkle of grated cheese, these are perfect for kids and adults alike

-Here are step by step photos of how to make uttapam using Idli Batter:
+Here is a step-by-step recipe showing how to make uttapam using Idli Batter:

-Step 1: Add water to the batter to make pancake-batter-like consistency and add salt to taste.
-Heat a non stick pan or cast iron pan on medium heat.
-Evenly spread few drops of ghee or oil.
-Spread about 2 ladle full of batter (about ½ cup) to form a 6 inch pancake.
+Step 1: Add water to the batter to make a pancake-batter-like consistency and add salt to taste.
+Heat a non-stick pan or cast iron pan on medium heat.
+Evenly spread a few drops of ghee or oil.
+Spread about 2 ladles full of batter (about ½ cup) to form a 6-inch pancake.
 You can make the pancake thick or thin.

-Here are few ideas on how to make ahead uttapam as a meal prep option:
+Here are a few ideas on how to make ahead uttapam as a meal prep option:

-- Make a big batch of the batter and store in the refrigerator.
-The batter stays fresh for upto a week.
+- Make a big batch of the batter and store it in the refrigerator.
+The batter stays fresh for up to a week.
 Keep out on the day of making and bring the batter to room temperature for best results

 - Another way to enjoy these savory pancakes on a weeknight is by actually cooking a batch of these goodies.
 Layer them with parchment paper in between and freeze

 - To serve, thaw them at room temperature.
-Then reheat them on stovetop in a non stick pan, microwave them covered with a wet paper towel or a dish for 1 to 2 minutes or reheat in a preheated oven at 400 degrees for 5 mins.
+Then reheat them on the stovetop in a non-stick pan, microwave them covered with a wet paper towel or a dish for 1 to 2 minutes, or reheat in a preheated oven at 400 degrees for 5 mins.

-- Quinoa Idli - Pillowy soft steamed idli’s with quinoa and lentils are lower in carb and packed with protein
+- Quinoa Idli - Pillowy soft steamed idli’s with quinoa and lentils are lower in carbs and packed with protein

 - Instant Quinoa Oats Dosa - This dosa recipe uses quinoa instead of rice!
 It does not require the batter to be fermented before making crispy thin dosas

 - Curd Rice - Yogurt rice is a popular South Indian comfort food.
-Its made with soft cooked rice, lots of yogurt and is tempered with spices
+Its made with soft cooked rice, and yogurt and is tempered with spices

 - Add salt & water to the idli batter to make pancake-batter-like consistency.
 Heat a non stick pan on medium heat and apply a little bit of ghee or oil.